 - Collaborative filtering model

 - Content based model

 Collaborative filtering is an approach which uses the assumption that users who bought similar items in the past, will also agree on new items.
 Let us look at an example case of 2 customers – Jack and Jill (Figure 4).
 If Jill bought items A and B, and Jack bought items A, B and C, that means that, if Jack and Jill had already agreed on 2 items, there is a high possibility that Jill would also like item C. So, per collaborative filtering approach, we would recommend item C to Jill next.
 On the other hand, collaborative filtering has some well-known problems, one major being a cold start problem.
 When a new item appears, it has no interaction.
 This means that it would never appear under recommendations.

 Figure 4: Example of collaborative filtering

-Another common approach, that softens weaknesses of collaborative filtering is content based model.
-Content based model works under the assumption that what customer liked/bought in the past, would probably like/buy in the future.
+Another common approach, that softens weaknesses of collaborative filtering, is content based model.
+Content based model works under the assumption that what customer liked/bought in the past, would probably be liked/bought in the future.
 It uses meta information of items, and a profile of the user’s preferred choices.
 Let us look at the example of Jelena, who often buys her clothing online (Figure 5).
-In the past several months Jelena has bought several items online.
-First, she bought herself a pink skirt, then, a couple of days later, a pink T-shirt, then pink heels, then a pink hat.
+In the past several months, Jelena has bought several items online.
+First, she bought herself a pink skirt, then, a couple of days later, a pink T-shirt, then pink heels, and then a pink hat.
 It is obvious that Jelena likes pink clothes, a common feature that all items share.
-It is highly likely that Jelena will like pink dress more over a black or a blue one, or even a non-clothing item.
+It is highly likely that Jelena will like a pink dress more than a black or a blue one, or even a non-clothing item.
 So, per content based approach, we would recommend a pink dress to Jelena next.
 On the other hand, content based model also has a problem of cold start.
 When a new user appears, it has no previous buys.